 - 16.1.
-If Governors have any doubt about the relevance or materiality of an interest, this should be discussed with the Chairman or the Secretary. - 16.2.
-Any Governor who has a material interest in a matter as defined below and in the constitution shall declare such an interest to the Council of Governors and it shall be recorded in a register of interests and the Governor in question: - a) Shall not be present except with the permission of the Council of Governors in any discussion of the matter, and - b) Shall not vote on the issue (and if by inadvertence they do remain and vote, their vote shall not be counted). - 16.3.
-Any Governor who fails to disclose any interest required to be disclosed under the preceding paragraph must permanently vacate their office if required to do so by a majority of the remaining Governors. - 16.4.
+If Council Members have any doubt about the relevance or materiality of an interest, this should be discussed with the Chair or the Secretary. - 16.2.
+Any Council Member who has a material interest in a matter as defined below and in the constitution shall declare such an interest to the Council of Governors and it shall be recorded in a register of interests and the Council Member in question: - a) Shall not be present except with the permission of the Council of Governors in any discussion of the matter, and - b) Shall not vote on the issue (and if by inadvertence they do remain and vote, their vote shall not be counted). - 16.3.
+Any Council Member who fails to disclose any interest required to be disclosed under the preceding paragraph must permanently vacate their office if required to do so by a majority of the remaining Council Members. - 16.4.
 At the time the interests are declared, they should be recorded in the minutes of the Council of Governors.
 Any changes in interests should be officially declared at the next meeting as appropriate following the change occurring. - 16.5.
-It is the obligation of a Governor to inform the Secretary in writing within seven days of becoming aware of the existence of a relevant or material interest.
+It is the obligation of a Council Member to inform the Secretary in writing within seven days of becoming aware of the existence of a relevant or material interest.
 The Secretary will amend the register upon receipt within three working days. - 16.6.
-The details of Governors' interests recorded in the register will be kept up to date by the Secretary, and reviewed at each meeting of the Council of Governors. - 16.7.
+The details of Council Members' interests recorded in the register will be kept up to date by the Secretary, and reviewed at each meeting of the Council of Governors. - 16.7.
 Subject to the requirements of the Public Benefit Corporation (Register of Members) Regulations 2006 and the Data Protection Act 1998, the register will be available for inspection by the public free of charge and will be published on the Trust's website. - 16.8.
 Copies or extracts of the register must be provided to members of the Trust free of charge and within a reasonable time period of the request.
 A reasonable charge may be imposed on non-members for copies or extracts of the register. - 16.9.
-A material interest in a matter is any interest (save for the exceptions referred to below) held by a Governor, or their spouse or partner, in any firm or business which, in connection with the matter, is trading with the trust, or is likely to be considered as a potential trading partner with the trust.
-The exceptions which shall not be treated as material interests are as follows: - a) Shares not exceeding 2% of the total shares in issue held in any company whose shares are listed on any public exchange; - b) An employment contract held by staff Governors; - c) An employment contract with HealthWatch or a local authority held by a HealthWatch Governor; - d) An employment contract with a Local Authority held by a Local Authority Governor;
+A material interest in a matter is any interest (save for the exceptions referred to below) held by a Council Member, or their spouse or partner, in any firm or business which, in connection with the matter, is trading with the trust, or is likely to be considered as a potential trading partner with the trust.
+The exceptions which shall not be treated as material interests are as follows: - a) Shares not exceeding 2% of the total shares in issue held in any company whose shares are listed on any public exchange; - b) An employment contract held by staff Council Members; - c) A contract with their Clinical Commissioning Group (CCG) held by a CCG Council Member; - d) An employment contract with a Local Authority held by a Local Authority Council Member;